MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-sharepoint-online.md

     :::image type="content" source="media/search-howto-index-sharepoint-online/enter-device-code.png" alt-text="Screenshot showing how to enter a device code.":::

-1. The SharePoint Online indexer will access the SharePoint content as the signed-in user.
+1. The SharePoint and OneDrive indexer will access the SharePoint content as the signed-in user.
 The user that logs in during this step will be that signed-in user.
 So, if you sign in with a user account that doesn’t have access to a document in the Document Library that you want to index, the indexer won’t have access to that document.

     If possible, we recommend creating a new user account and giving that new user the exact permissions that you want the indexer to have.